How to Sell Groceries on Amazon

 And here is the matching Amazon listing:

 If the product does happen to be profitable, great!
 If not, you can sell it for a loss, keep it, or donate it.
-Once Amazon approves, you’ll make that money back many times.
+Once approved by Amazon, you’ll make that money back many times over.
 Think of this 10-unit purchase as an investment into your soon-to-be thriving Amazon grocery business.

 After you place an order, the distributor you use will send you an invoice, either with your delivery or separately.
 Once you receive your order, take a few pictures of the packaging according to Amazon’s requirements (listed in the application above).